Mohamed-Badry/laptop_pricing/README.md

 ### Folders:
 - `data`: Where data is stored.
 - `models`: Where models are stored.
-- `transformers`: Where transformers are stored.
+- `label_encoders`: Where label encoders are stored.
 - `images`: Where images are stored.

 ### Files: